shivannis/xandr-docs-public/xandr-docs/articles/curate/availability-of-reporting-data.md

 This page describes how, when, and for how long reporting data is or becomes available to you.

 > [!IMPORTANT]
-> If you are noticing any latency in the availability of your reporting data, first check if there are any known outages at [Xandr Status](https://status.xandr.com).
+> If you are noticing any latency in the availability of your reporting data, first check if there are any known outages at [Microsoft Advertising Status](https://status.xandr.com).

 ## Data processing